Livable Garden Centre | Livable Basics

 Soil Biome

-Soil biome refers to the complex ecosystem of organisms, including bacteria, fungi, and insects, that contribute to soil health and fertility.
+Complex ecosystem of organisms including bacteria, fungi, and insects that contribute to soil health and fertility.

 Specimen Plant

-Specimen plant refers to a plant selected for its unique characteristics or striking features, often grown as a focal point in a landscape.
-It may also be referred to as a feature plant.
+Plant selected for unique characteristics or striking features, often used as a focal point in landscaping.

 Spread

-Spread refers to the horizontal growth of a plant, indicating the overall width it may reach under optimal conditions.
+Horizontal growth of a plant - the overall width it may reach under optimal conditions.

 Subalpine